A Bayesian Federated Learning Framework with Online Laplace Approximation: The Proposed Method

 \subsection{Federated Online Laplace Approximation}

 By applying the Bayesian framework from \cite{mackay1992practical}, we can treat parameters learned on client $n$ as the expectation of the posterior $p(\theta | \mathcal{D}_{n})$, and use the inverse of the average Hessian matrix $\bar{H}_{n}$ of the negative log posterior over data samples to approximate the covariance.
-However, since the size of $\bar{H}_{n}$ is $d \times d$, where $d$ is the number of parameters, directly computing $\bar{H}_{n}$ has a time and storage complexity of $O(d)$.
+However, since the size of $\bar{H}_{n}$ is $d \times d$, where $d$ is the number of parameters, directly computing $\bar{H}_{n}$ has a time and storage complexity of $O(d \times d)$ in one client.
 Thus, we need to approximate $\bar{H}_{n}$ in a more efficient and practical way, as it is very expensive to calculate and store $\bar{H}_{n}$ directly.
 Inspired by \cite{martens2010deep,lecun1990optimal}, we assume that the parameters in the covariance matrix are independent from each other.
 Therefore, we can approximate $\bar{H}_{n}$ using a diagonal matrix, thus decreasing the number of items in each covariance matrix from $O(d \times d)$ to $O(d)$.

 In addition, the diagonal approximation makes it is easy to calculate the inverse of $\Sigma_{n}$ or $\Sigma_{n}^{-1}$ in Eq. \ref{EQ:ModePro} because finding the inverse of a diagonal matrix is the same as taking the reciprocal of its diagonal elements.

 Specifically, to calculate the covariance of $p(\theta | \mathcal{D}_{n})$, we utilize our own local training strategy PI to integrate both the likelihood function and the prior distribution $p(\theta)$.
 Using the approach from \cite{lee2017overcoming,zenke2017continual}, the likelihood function can be approximated by a second order regularization item $H_{n}$, which is the average Hessian matrix of $\mathcal{L}_{\text {Task}}=-\ln p\left(\mathcal{D}_{n} | \theta\right)$.
 Therefore, the posterior in Eq. \ref{BClientPI} can be further decomposed into: